Understand the Documents Before You Invest

-Offering Analysis turns hundreds of pages of EB-5 documents into a structured, plain-English explanation — based solely on what the documents say, not predictions or recommendations.
+Hundreds of pages of EB-5 offering documents are designed to disclose — but rarely to clarify.
+EB-5 Deal Review turns those documents into a structured, plain-English explanation — cited, independent, and based solely on what the documents say.

 Independent analysis.
 No recommendations, no predictions — only what the documents say.